A Texas Adventure Riders Association

 13869 State Hwy 16 N

 Keese's Map Location

 Post Breakfast Ride Information

 If anyone is up for a post breakfast ride see the optional route map below.
-Groups usually take off around 10am.
+Groups usually take off before 10am.
 The route is a no host self-guided GPS ride, as the ride is self-guided join a group or lead one.

 The post Adventure Breakfast rides are all about fun, camaraderie and being safe.
 Some groups will focus on completing the route, others will just relax and ride to their cut off time then break off and head home.